donovan6000/M33-Fio/README.md

 © 2015 Exploit Kings.
 All rights reserved.

-You can install it with OctoPrint's built in plugin manager using the following URL as the plugins source:
+You can install it with OctoPrint's built in plugin manager using the following URL as the plugins source.

 ```shell
 https://github.com/donovan6000/M3D-Fio/archive/master.zip